 Once the cord blood and tissue are collected, the cells start deteriorating, so it is imperative to get this to the laboratory as soon as possible.
 Local storage ensures less transport risk (courier delays, customs clearance, weather disruption, extreme changes in temperature) so that the cells can arrive as soon as possible at the laboratory with least risk of being compromised for processing.

-Yes.
-The stem cells can be shipped in their frozen state anywhere in the world to another stem cell bank that accepts them for storage.
+It is recommended that you continue to keep the stem cells stored with Netcells until they are ever needed for a transplant as one does not want to stand the risk of thawing them unnecessarily.
+However should you wish to move the stem cells you may do so- the stem cells can be shipped in their frozen state anywhere in the world to another stem cell bank that accepts them for storage.
 The cost of this will, however, be for your own account.